jchowdhary/CertificateProvisionInK8Cluster/letsencryptCertWithIngress/README.md

-# LaunchK8 Application in Minikube using K8 Ingress and Self Signed Certificate
+# LaunchK8 Application in Minikube using Lets Encrypt CA signed Certificate Using CertManager
-In this section, We will see you how we can  leverage K8 Ingress and we can launch our kubernetes application in minicluster using a self signed certificate.
+In this section, We will create the workable solution on how we can automatically provision Let's Encrypt CA signed certifcates on our Kubernetes Cluster.
+To simplify things, we will workout this example inside a Minikube..However, you can leverage this example in any Kubernetes Cluster in any cloud vendor.

 ## Step 1: Launch minikube cluster with addons Ingress.
 Check whether the minikube Ingress is enabled by default.
 Type `minikube addons list`,